Lectures on AKSZ Sigma Models for Physicists: Topological Strings from AKSZ Sigma Models

-In this section, we discuss derivations of A-model and B-model \cite{Witten:1991zz} from an AKSZ TFT in two dimensions, the Poisson sigma model.
-A-model and B-model are derived by the gauge fixing of the AKSZ sigma model \cite{Alexandrov:1995kv}.
+In this section, we discuss derivations of the A- and B-models \cite{Witten:1991zz} from the AKSZ sigma models in two dimensions, which is equivalent to the Poisson sigma model.
+The A- and B-models are derived by gauge fixing of this AKSZ sigma model. \cite{Alexandrov:1995kv}